Plasma (FFP)

 A laboratory that specializes in blood products will decide what type of plasma you should get.
 Plasma is matched to your blood type.

-Plasma is given through an intravenous (IV) line.
-The infusion takes 30-60 minutes but can vary depending on how much plasma you need.
+Plasma is given through an intravenous (IV, into a vein) line.
+The infusion takes 30 to 60 minutes but can vary depending on how much plasma you need.
 Your vital signs (temperature, heart rate, oxygenation, and blood pressure) will be checked before and after the infusion.

 What are the risks of having a plasma transfusion?

 Although not common, there are risks to having a plasma transfusion.
-These include infection and reactions.
-If you start to have itching, chills, any new pain, nausea, trouble breathing, or your throat feels tight, let your provider know right away.
+These can be infection and reactions.
+If you start to have itching, chills, any new pain, nausea, trouble breathing, or if your throat feels tight, let your provider know right away.

 The plasma you receive is collected from donors.
 All donated plasma is tested for viruses and bacteria.
 The risk of getting a virus or other infection from a plasma transfusion is very low.
 This includes HIV and Hepatitis B and C.